-- This certification ensures a fair price is paid to small farmers and a Fair Trade premium is paid, which goes towards the development of the local community
+- This certification ensures a fair price is paid to smallholder farmers and a Fair Trade premium is paid, which goes towards the development of the local community.

-- Establishes a minimum price for goods, so small farmers do not fall prey to market fluctuations
+- Establishes a minimum price for goods, so smallholder farmers do not fall prey to market fluctuations.

-- Does allow for the certification of large farms or plantations as well as corporate owned farms and/or plantations
+- Allows for the certification of large farms or plantations as well as corporate owned farms and/or plantations.

-- Does allow for the use of non-Fair Trade ingredients within a product despite the existence of a Fair Trade version
+- Allows for the use of non-Fair Trade ingredients within a product despite the existence of a Fair Trade version.

 How we rated the labels